Loading…

 This workshop is designed for GIS professionals, educators, and researchers interested in integrating 3D printing into their workflows for visualization, preservation, or educational applications.
 No prior experience with 3D printing is required.

 Workshop Length: 2.5 hours.
-With participants picking up prints the following day.
+Participants picking up prints the following day.

 Monday June 23, 2025 10:00am - 12:30pm MDT